transitiv/ansible-role-icinga2/README.md

       become: yes
 ```

-Note that the EPEL repository must be enabled on CentOS/RHEL and the backports repository is required on Debian Stretch.
+Note that the EPEL repository must be enabled on CentOS/RHEL.

 ## Dependencies